ChiragVaghela10/automated_metal_scrap_classification/README.md

 box, confidence score, and scrap type in images as shown below:

 ![image](img/inference.png)
-Figure 3: Test set image with predicted bounding boxes, scrap type, confidence score (b) text file containing labels for the same image
+Figure 3: (a) test set image with predicted bounding boxes, scrap type, confidence score (b) text file containing labels for the same image

 The architecture of the inference phase is shown below: <br/><br/>